CornellMHILab/Race-Ethnicity-Extractor/README.md

-## CIREX - Extremely fast document processor
+## CIREX - NLP document processor for race and ethnicity

 CIREX (Clinical Information Race Ethnicity eXtractor) Pipeline is designed to find patient demographic data, specifically race and ethnicity in clinical text.